-Data Analysis No Surprises Act Independent Dispute Resolution Effectiveness Rapid and Effective Enforcement Is Not Happening Physician groups are filing complaints with CMS and CCIIO and issuing demand letters to health plans.
+No Surprises Act Independent Dispute Resolution Effectiveness Rapid and Effective Enforcement Is Not Happening Physician groups are filing complaints with CMS and CCIIO and issuing demand letters to health plans.
 Yet despite these efforts, emergency physicians continue to experience a pro-payer process.
 Respondents reported that CMS responded to about 14% of their complaints.
 87% of Payers Did Not Pay In Accordance with the IDR Entity Decision Payers' blatant disregard of the No Surprises Act's intent and CMS issued guidance undermines the law and guts fair emergency physician reimbursement that underpins emergency care in America.
 Of the survey respondents, 60% quantified the percentage of payments won in IDR but NOT paid within the prescribed 30 days.
 Of these, 1/3 reported 100% noncompliance by health plans; 1/3 reported noncompliance from 89% to 98% of the time; and 1/3 reported noncompliance averaging 37% of the time.
 The Solutions To ensure a sustainable healthcare safety net, emergency physicians must be fairly compensated in a timely manner for services already delivered, especially if those services are required under the federal EMTALA law, which provides both a guaranteed network for health plans and a safety net for patients.
 Implement the Law as Designed The Administration should not alter the law Congress passed, should ensure that all parties have fair and appropriate access to the provisions contained in the law, and should enforce compliance with the law by all parties.
 Congressional Involvement Congress should ensure that the bipartisan No Surprises Act not only keeps patients out of the middle of payment disputes but is implemented as intended.
 This includes aligned implementation policies for health plans and providers, efficient and cost-effective dispute resolution, appropriate transparency, and effective enforcement processes.
 Congress' continued assistance and involvement is key to achieving the agreed-upon goals of this landmark legislation, while also preventing the NSA from becoming a landmark failure due to its undermining the viability of emergency medicine physician groups-the heart of our national emergency safety net system.
 Rapid and Effective Enforcement The Tri-Departments must uphold the NSA statute and ensure that ALL parties fully participate in the IDR process with a common spirit of fair and timely resolution of disputed claims.
 Payers who refuse to comply with the IDR process or fail to pay as directed by the IDR entity should be subject to penalties and fees.
-EMTALA Must Now Be Funded Since 1987, the federal law EMTALA mandates emergency physicians to treat all patients regardless of their ability to pay.
+EMTALA Must Now Be Funded Since 1987, the federal law EMTALA mandates that emergency physicians treat all patients regardless of their ability to pay.
 This requirement is significant and applies to almost all emergency care provided in US hospitals.
 However beneficial, EMTALA was never funded.
-Now, the No Surprises Act is causing commercial reimbursement to decrease, upsetting the previous equilibrium.
-EMTALA-required care, stand-by costs, uninsured care, and underinsured care have no offset in a system that requires care for all patients irrespective of reimbursement.
-We must now step up to ensure that the U.S. emergency care system is sustainable and that emergency medicine physicians can still supply much-needed care.
-Without solutions, our nation's healthcare safety net will crumble.
+And, the No Surprises Act is causing commercial reimbursement to decrease, upsetting the current equilibrium.
+Now, EMTALA-required care, stand-by costs, uninsured care, and underinsured care have no offset in a system that requires care for all patients.
+We must find a way to ensure that the U.S. emergency care system is sustainable and that emergency medicine physicians can deliver much-needed care.
+Our nation's healthcare safety net hangs in the balance, and needs solutions.
+Contact Cathey Wise cathey.wise@edpma.org